marsf/likelihoodlist-spec/likelihood-list-spec.md

  - [ITEM8, 0.223]
  - [ITEM9, 0.148]

+Notes:
- '\*' : excepted items can be omitted.
+- '\*' : excepted items can be omitted.
- '[]' : ITEM8 and ITEM9 are excluded from ordered items (hidden).
+- '[]' : ITEM8 and ITEM9 are excluded from ordered items (hidden).

 ### Categorized List view (sorted by category name and order)